superseriousbusiness/gotosocial/README.md

 For a detailed view on progress made towards a v0.1.0 (beta) release, see [here](./PROGRESS.md).

+## Getting Started

+Proper documentation for running and maintaining GoToSocial will be forthcoming in the first prerelease.

+For now (if you want to run it pre-alpha, like a beast), check out the [quick and dirty getting started guide](./GETTINGSTARTED.md).

 ## Contact

 For questions and comments, you can reach out to tobi on the Fediverse [here](https://ondergrond.org/@dumpsterqueer) or mail admin@gotosocial.org.